SakshamGupta55/Data-Scientist-Nanodegree-Udacity/Course 4 - Project - Disaster Response Pipeline/README.md

 ## Components
 The different components of the project are
 - creating ETL pipeline that processes category and messages data and  merges, cleans, and stores it into SQlite database.
-- creating Machine learning pipeline that loads the data from SQLite database, splits it into traing and test , trains and tunes model and then shows results on testing data
+- creating Machine learning pipeline that loads the data from SQLite database, splits it into training and testing data, trains and tunes the model, and then shows results on testing data
-- Web app extracts data from the datbase to provide data visualization and use the model model to classify ne messages into 36 categories
+- Web app extracts data from the database to provide data visualization and use the model model to classify new messages into 36 categories

 ## How to run:
 1. Run ETL pipeline for cleaning and storing in database